Instagram Model Caroline O’Mahony Shows Serious Cleavage In Bra & Panties For Spicy At-Home Selfie

 The 22-year-old took a full-body selfie while standing in front of a large mirror in her apartment.
-A fireplace, and two bowls that held pet food could be seen behind her, and the kitchen and dinner table were visible in the distance.
+A fireplace and two bowls that held pet food could be seen behind her.
+The kitchen and dinner table were visible in the distance.
 O’Mahony had her long dark hair straight down and parted to the left as it draped down her back.
-The social media influencer slightly turned to the side, and put her right foot forward which helped further embellish her curves.
+The social media influencer slightly turned to the side and put her right foot forward, which helped further embellish her curves.
 She held the phone in her left hand and stared into the screen as she took the picture with a wry smile across her gorgeous face.

 In the caption, O’Mahony mentioned a recent YouTube upload where she discussed how her body had changed since taking up weightlifting.
 She included several hashtags including “#transformation” and “#training” and added a flex emoji before uploading the pic on Wednesday.

 Many of the model’s 675,000 Instagram followers flocked to the spicy post, and more than 21,000 showed their support by tapping the “like” button.
-O’Mahony had 150 comments, as her replies were littered with fire and flex emoji.
-Followers complimented the influencer’s remarkable physique, and praised her candidness about her body transformation.
+O’Mahony had 150 comments, and her replies were littered with fire and flex emoji.
+Followers complimented the influencer’s remarkable physique and praised her candidness about her body transformation.

 “Just watched it Caroline!
 Have to say massive respect & for being so honest too,” one fan commented.